Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 ⏰ Sample Baking Schedule

-The table below is a sample baking schedule for the rolls that works decently for brunch cinnamon rolls.
+The table below is a sample baking schedule for the rolls that works well for brunch cinnamon rolls.
 Many steps are flexible, depending on your own day-to-day schedule.

 For example, you can make the levain the night before by using a smaller amount of starter and higher ratio of flour and water.